2026 · 05 · 08 · Fri

 What changed

-Open-sourced MRC (Multipath Reliable Connection) network protocol for large-scale AI supercomputer training clusters, co-developed with AMD, Intel, Microsoft, and NVIDIA
+Open-sourced MRC (Multipath Reliable Connection), a network protocol for AI supercomputer clusters, co-developed with AMD, Intel, Microsoft, and NVIDIA

 Why it matters